Published: 13 Aug 2025

 What's the Difference Between Web Designers and SaaS Designers?

 Hiring a general web designer for your SaaS product is like hiring a home decorator to design an airplane cockpit.
-Sure, both involve arranging elements in a space-but one is about comfort, the other is about ensuring everything works flawlessly at high speed and under pressure.
+Both arrange elements in a space, but one is about comfort and the other about making sure everything works flawlessly at high speed and under pressure.
 The skill sets and priorities are completely different.

 What Skills Should You Look for in SaaS Designers?